Location: Tena, Ecuador

 Start Dates: Project is ongoing, and you can join at any time, depending upon availability

-- Work closely with NGO staff, farmers, and local agronomists experienced in forest conservation, agroforestry, agronomy, participatory community development, social entrepreneurship, and sustainable farming.
+- Work with farmers, foresters, park rangers, and/or environmental engineers experienced in forest conservation, agroforestry, agronomy, participatory community development, social entrepreneurship, and sustainable farming

-- Learn about Amazonian cultures and their connection to organic agriculture, ethnobotany, agroforestry, and plant medicine
+- Learn about Amazonian cultures and their connection to ethnobotany, agroforestry, and plant medicine

 - Keywords: field research, sustainable development, climate change, international development agriculture, forest conservation, community tourism, cacao industry, seed banks, indigenous rights, economic development, sustainable development, indigenous traditions.